dongle-the-gadget/FakeUpdate/README.md

 --d (New): Time (in seconds) you need to wait before the progress change (valid range: 1 - 10)

---enable-unsafe (New): Launch GUI in Unsafe mode and ignores another flags
+--enable-unsafe (New): Launch GUI in Unsafe mode and ignores other flags

-### Newly-design GUI
+### New GUI

 Now, Update Simulator has a brand new GUI that can control all parts of the Update, just like the command arguments.